A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware: Discussion

-Another interesting next step will be to enable on-chip training of these spike-based emulations of LSTM networks by using e-prop instead of BPTT, which has already been shown to work very well for networks of spiking neurons with SFA \cite{Bellec2020}.
-Also one-shot learning capability has been demonstrated for these spiking networks \cite{Scherr2020}, and it is likely that the required method will also enable one-shot on-chip training of these networks.
+Another interesting next step will be to enable on-chip training of these spike-based alternatives to LSTM networks by using e-prop instead of BPTT, which has already been shown to work very well for LSNNs (Bellec et al.~\cite{Bellec2020}).
+Also one-shot learning capability has been demonstrated for these spiking networks (Scherr et al.~\cite{Scherr2020}), and it is likely that the required method will also enable one-shot on-chip training of these networks.

-Finally, spiking neurons with SFA are a first step in the direction of state-of-the-art point neuron models for neurons in the neocortex \cite{Billeh2020}.
-Hence, if our emulation of neurons with SFA can be expanded towards these more general GLIF (generalized leaky integrate-and-fire) neuron models, it will become possible to emulate state-of-the-art models for parts of the neocortex in large energy efficient neuromorphic systems, thereby providing a new venue for simulating large neural networks of the brain at a substantially reduced energy cost.
-This would be an important breakthrough for the scientific analysis of these data-driven brain models that is currently starting.
-These perspectives point to a significant advantage of neuromorphic hardware such as Loihi or SpiNNaker~\cite{Furber2014} that supports the implementation of variations of the standard spiking neuron model as they arise in further work towards spike-based AI or neuromorphic implementations of large-scale data-driven models for neural networks of the brain.